influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/administration/configuration.md

 The heartbeat timeout is the amount of time a Raft follower remains in the follower state without a leader before it starts an election.
-Clusters with high latency between nodes may want to increase this parameter.
+Clusters with high latency between nodes may want to increase this parameter to avoid unnecessary Raft elections.

 Environment variable: `META_META_HEARTBEAT_TIMEOUT`